auchenberg/element-to-source/README.md

-# dom-to-source
+# element-to-source
 -------------------

-Library providing function to map a DOM element to source information, using debug metadata provided by (some) frameworks.
+Providing utility to map a DOM element to source information, using debug metadata provided by (some) frameworks.

 API: